-Carrying Passenger
+Carrying Passengers

-Only carry one passenger.
-The passenger must be properly seated in the cockpit.

-The passenger must be tall enough to always be properly seated: back against the backrest with seat belt fastened, holding both handholds, and feet firmly planted - right foot on the footrest and the left foot on the vehicle floor.
+Only carry a maximum of three passengers.
+The passengers must be properly seated in the cockpit.
+Every passenger should be tall enough to always be properly seated: back against the backrest with seat belt fastened, while holding both handholds, and feet firmly planted on the floor or on footrest.